AmirrezaRamesh/turtle-bot3/README.md

 # turtle-bot3
-tutorial of setting turtlebot3 up and also running some tests on it
+the tutorial of setting turtlebot3 up and also running some tests on it

 ### what is turtle bot?